matrix-org/matrix-spec-proposals/proposals/2730-verifiable-forwarded-events.md

 ### `PUT /_matrix/client/r0/rooms/{roomId}/event/{eventId}/forward/{targetRoomId}/{txnId}`
 This endpoint requests the server to find `eventId` from `roomId` and forward it to `targetRoomId`.
 The `txnId` behaves the same way as in the `/send` endpoint.
-The request body is an empty JSON object.
+The request body has an optional `decryption_keys` field that will be copied to `content`->`m.forwarded`->`unsigned` in the resulting event when present.
+The content of the `decryption_keys` object varies based on whether or not the target room is encrypted, see the "Encrypted events" section below.

 Only unredacted message events can be forwarded.
 If the given event ID is a state event, a redaction or a redacted message event, the request will be